import yfinance as yf

 We can calculate the p-value of the test.

-• Degrees of freedom, which in this case is equal to the number of sample observations minus 1
+the degrees of freedom, which here equal the number of observations minus 1.

-Then, there is a direct relationship between t-Statistic and p-value.
+There is a direct relationship between the t-Statistic and the p-value, once the degrees of freedom are fixed.

 from scipy import stats as st